wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 == Installation ==

 1. Upload `the bmlt_plugin` directory to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress
-3. Place `<!--BMLT-->` in the HTML view of a page.
+1. Place `<!--BMLT-->` in the HTML view of a page.
 It will be replaced by the plugin.

 == Screenshots ==

 1. Search by map
 2. A map search result
 3. The administration screen

+== Changelog ==

+1.0.1 -June 25, 2009
+	Made the inter-server communications use POST, which makes it a bit more robust.